 Belviq is known to produce drug dependence, especially if taken in incorrect dosages.
 If you are worried about stopping the medication, talk to your doctor.
 Be sure to monitor your blood sugar or pressure if applicable.

 The Belviq safety recall and announcement that the drug was a human carcinogen has prompted a stream of Belviq lawsuits.
 Individuals who used Belviq for an extended period and subsequently developed cancer are now suing Eisai for knowingly releasing an unsafe drug without adequately warning of the risks of cancer.

 The pandemic last year had a chilling effect on the volume of Belviq lawsuits, but it is expected to pick up considerably this year as things open up.
-As of May 2021, there are 13 Belviq cancer lawsuits pending in 12 different federal district courts and a similar number in the state courts.
+As of October 2021, it looks like there have been 30 Belviq cancer lawsuits pending in different federal district courts and a similar number in the state courts.
 This number could easily triple over the next 6 months.

-In April 2021, a group of plaintiffs in the pending Belviq cases filed a motion asking the Judicial Panel on Multidistrict Litigation (JPML) to create a new Belviq MDL.
+In April 2021, a group of Belviq recall attorneys in the pending Belviq cases filed a motion asking the Judicial Panel on Multidistrict Litigation (JPML) to create a new Belviq MDL.

 If a new class action MDL is created, all Belviq cases pending in federal courts across the country would be consolidated into it.
 The consolidated cases would be assigned to a single judge for more efficient handling.
-All future Belviq cases filed around the U.S. would get transferred into the MDL.
+All future Lorcaserin cases filed around the U.S. would get transferred into the MDL.
 But, so far, the MDL Panel has refused the request from Belviq recall lawsuits to consolidate the cases?
 Why?
 Not enough Belviq lawsuits have been filed.